-1. CONTACT DETAILS:

-IN THE CASE OF A GROUP COMPLAINT, PLEASE ATTACH DETAILS OF ALL

-COMPLAINANTS ON A SEPARATE SHEET, AND NOTE THE DETAILS OF THE
+1. CONTACT DETAILS: IN THE CASE OF A GROUP COMPLAINT, PLEASE ATTACH DETAILS OF ALL COMPLAINANTS ON A SEPARATE SHEET, AND NOTE THE DETAILS OF THE REPRESENTATIVE BELOW.

-REPRESENTATIVE BELOW.

-Surname:

-(Please print)
+Surname: (Please print)

-Forename(s):

-(Please print)
+Forename(s): (Please print)

 Programme and Year of Study:

 Principal Study and School of Study:

 Correspondence Address:

 Telephone/Mobile Number:

 College E-Mail Address:

-2. NATURE OF COMPLAINT

-(a) Please state the details of your complaint, including dates of incidents or events if appropriate, with copies of any relevant documentation.
-If completing a hard copy of this form and require additional space, please continue on separate sheet(s) of paper and attach to the form.
+2. NATURE OF COMPLAINT (a) Please state the details of your complaint, including dates of incidents or events if appropriate, with copies of any relevant documentation.
+If completing a hard copy of this form and require additional space, please continue on separate sheet(s) of paper and attach to the form. (b) Please explain the steps you have taken to resolve your complaint informally and attach copies of any relevant correspondence. (c) Please explain why you are not satisfied with the response you have received during the informal stage of the complaints procedure

+3. RESOLUTION

-(b) Please explain the steps you have taken to resolve your complaint in and attach copies of any relevant correspondence. formally (c) Please explain why you are not satisfied with the response you have during the informal stage of the complaints procedure received 3.
-RESOLUTION Please indicate, without prejudice, the nature of the outcome or further a which you are anticipating in the formal resolution of your complaint. ction
+Please indicate, without prejudice, the nature of the outcome or further action which you are anticipating in the formal resolution of your complaint.

+DECLARATION

-I declare that tevents. the information provided by me on this form is a true and accurate reflection of Signed: Date:
+I declare that the informatio n provided b y me on this for m is a t true and accurate reflection of events.

+Signed: Date: